 The bladder and the urinary tract is a unique place in your body.

-So the classical immune system struggles to reach targets in the bladder as effectively as it can in other places within the body.
+So the immune system struggles to reach targets in the bladder as effectively as it can in other places within the body.

 The body does have some other tricks to fight bacteria in the UT: The Tamm Horsfall Protein (THP, also known as uromodulin) is made in your kidneys and flows down with the urine.
 It has been shown to be a defence factor against E.coli and other uropathogenic bacteria .
-This glyco-protein is positively bristling with receptors, including mannose, which play a role in binding to bacteria and flushing them out.
+This glycoprotein is positively bristling with receptors, including mannose, which plays a role in binding to bacteria and flushing them out.
 It is now known that some people lack THP.

-When making a vaccine these days it is often the case that a specific ‘target’ will first be identified.
-This may be a part of the pathogen which we want the resulting antibodies to attack.
+When making a vaccine these days it is often the case that a specific ‘target’ will first be identified, this may be a part of the pathogen which we want the resulting antibodies to attack.

-(There are other approaches, discussed below in “cocktails: multistrain whole-cell/cell lysate vaccines”) In the case of uropathogenic E.coli (UPEC) a number of such targets have been identified and tried …
+(There are other approaches, discussed below in “cocktails: multistrain whole-cell/cell lysate vaccines”) In the case of uropathogenic E.coli (UPEC), a number of such targets have been identified and tried.

-Unfortunately, things are not quite so clear cut in practice.
+Unfortunately, things are not quite so clear-cut in practice.

 Further work by the same group, published in 2011 in “Infection and Immunology” the journal of the American Society for Microbiology resulted in some rather startling facts …

-Whilst these examples may sound counter-intuitive, it does explain the lack of success MedImmune had with their vaccine.
+While these examples may sound counter-intuitive, it does explain the lack of success MedImmune had with their vaccine.
 The Washington team also demonstrated the mechanism for these same effects (discussed later).

-And collaborative work between the Seattle team and the Genome Institute of Singapore in 2013 further confirmed these conclusions and the way it works.
+Collaborative work between the Seattle team and the Genome Institute of Singapore in 2013 further confirmed these conclusions and the way it works.

 Ref PNAS (Proceedings of the National Academy of Sciences of the United States of America) vol. 110 no. 39 > Drew J. Schwartz, 15530–15537

-So, targeting the adhesin ‘grappling-hooks’ it would seem is, counterproductive and unfortunately unlikely to provide the solution many hoped it would and may just replicate the problem with antibiotic therapy which is increased resistance.
+So, targeting the adhesin ‘grappling-hooks’, it would seem is, counterproductive and unfortunately unlikely to provide the solution many hoped it would and may just replicate the problem with antibiotic therapy which is increased resistance.

 Uromune® containing an inactivated bacterial cell suspension of selected strains of Escherichia coli, Klebsiella pneumoniae, Proteus vulgaris, and Enterococcus faecalis is now being offered for recurrent cystitis, following a Spanish study on vaccines.
-Basically, these bacteria are introduced to the human body with the sole purpose of stimulating an immune response.
+These bacteria are introduced to the human body with the sole purpose of stimulating an immune response.

 “By their nature, immunisations are intended to stimulate the human immune system, and that stimulation could, at least theoretically, increase the risk of autoimmune diseases.”

-Meanwhile the NCBI (The National Centre for Biotechnology Information advances science and health by providing access to biomedical and genomic information) advises caution in the use of vaccines:
+Meanwhile, the NCBI (The National Centre for Biotechnology Information advances science and health by providing access to biomedical and genomic information) advises caution in the use of vaccines: